 Cloud and the consumer

 With the demands of consumers shifting as the world recovers from COVID-19, consumer product companies need high-quality customer insights now more than ever.
 These can help companies provide differentiated product offerings, enable them to enhance their direct-to-customer channels and offer a unified commerce experience—all consumer trends intensified by the pandemic.

 Cloud can unify customer data sources in a single environment, with data captured in a cloud platform that can then be used by other applications.
 Cloud-based platforms can also drive targeted advertisements and automate processes to measure their effectiveness.
 At the same time, cloud serves as a link between platforms, ensuring that customer interactions are saved and leveraged.

 Cloud and work

 With markets still unpredictable due to the pandemic, flexibility and adaptability will be critical when it comes to the workplace.
-Organizations need the ability to mobilize their workforce through multidisciplinary teams to accommodate rapid change, all while keeping the customer experience optimized.
+Organisations need the ability to mobilise their workforce through multidisciplinary teams to accommodate rapid change, all while keeping the customer experience optimised.
 They also need leaders who can adjust their priorities if circumstances shift and an underlying digital infrastructure that can seamlessly connect employees virtually across global networks.

-Cloud can meet these workplace needs by enabling organizations to swiftly anticipate new marketplace demands.
-The on-demand nature of cloud also accommodates rapid responses to the dynamic business environment that organizations now find themselves in.
+Cloud can meet these workplace needs by enabling organisations to swiftly anticipate new marketplace demands.
+The on-demand nature of cloud also accommodates rapid responses to the dynamic business environment that organisations now find themselves in.
 There are a range of tools and services cloud can provide that can enhance agility in today’s uncertain markets.
-Many of these tools can also reduce silos and promote collaboration and communication across the organization as well as support leadership and empower talent.
+Many of these tools can also reduce silos and promote collaboration and communication across the organisation as well as support leadership and empower talent.

 Cloud and supply chains